peitalin/FHE-experiments/fhe-sunscreen/README.md

 Only Alice can decrypt her position.
 Alice then allows her ally Bob to decrypt her position after sharing FHE decryption keys via shared secret.

-#### TODO
-- remove double queries bug on IPFS

-### TODO: explore ways to compute on shared state
-We will need MPC or private-set-intersection (PSI) for the AVS node to calculate whether Alice and Bob's positions are close enough to each other to see each other's position.

-[PSI](https://github.com/cursive-team/2P-PSI): analogous to bitmasks in traditional fog-of-war implementations?
-Need some way to run functions on shared encrypted state, then conditionally reveal encrypted state to some users.
-- PSI being used for confidential "coincidence of wants" in social apps:
-    - tinder
-    - job matching
-    - auctions
-    - liking/upvoting risky content / political views

-- Writing
-    - [ ] Cryptographic fog of war
-    - [ ] Privacy and anonymity mining as a basis for an AVS
-    - [ ] Gaming as a Trojan horse for private money transfer and confidential compute